jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/intro3.md

 ---
-heading: Part 1e
+heading: Introduction 3
 title: "Axioms Added To Descartes"
 image: "/covers/cartesian.jpg"
-description: "All things are predetermined by God, from his infinite power and not from his free will"
+description: "Spinoza adds All things are predetermined by God, from his infinite power and not from his free will"
 writer:
   name: Spinoza
   url: https://en.wikipedia.org/wiki/Baruch_Spinoza
-weight: 17
+weight: 6
 ---